 Look for more Installments in this Series

-Today’s post is really just an introduction to this series.
-The real work starts tomorrow.
+This post is really just an introduction to this series.
+The real work starts in the next post.
 And there is work involved.

 To really benefit from this “course” you’ll probably want to keep some notes, jot down measurements and such.
 Ultimately, you’ll want to build your own personalized style guide based on your findings.
 These are the personalized guidelines that will help you walk into a clothing store with confidence and enthusiasm…and leave, not with a shopping headache, but with fashions that fit you and make you look fabulous.